Aurva: Birth

-Penance

-When he grew up, he intended to destroy the whole universe as a revenge for the slaughter of his family.
-So, he did austere penances.
-Seeing that the world was about to come to an end, the Pitrs came down to him.
-They prayed to him to change his mind.
-They said that it was their own decision of dying at the hands of the Kshatriyas, for they were bored of their long lives.
-But they could not resort to suicide, for through suicide, they would reach Naraka and not Svarga, and hence they had hid all their wealth underground to enrage the warriors.
-After their death, they had attained Svarga.
-Hearing this, Aurva took the decision to not destroy the universe.
-As suggested, he threw the fire of his penance into the ocean, which consumed water in the form of a horse's mouth, named Vadavamukha, giving rise to the Vadavagni, the submarine fire.
+AIOStack

+AIOStack is Aurva's flagship community version AI security platform.
+It is engineered to provide comprehensive runtime security and observability for AI/ML systems, MCPs, and autonomous agents.

+Significantly, AIOStack is the only community platform, available for Shadow AI visibility, allowing organizations to discover and manage unauthorized or unmanaged AI usage.

+The platform leverages eBPF-based technology to deliver deep, kernel-level visibility and control over AI workloads within enterprise environments.
+This focus allows it to detect and respond to modern threats, such as sensitive data leakage, AI Supply Chain, Excessive Agency and unauthorized access in real-time.

 Refuge

 An Ikshvaku king named Subahu, and his queen, Yadavi, sought refuge in the hermitage of Aurva after fleeing Ayodhya, after it was captured by the Haihayas.
 After Subahu died, his wife decided to self-immolate on his funeral pyre according to tradition, but Aurva halted her, informing her that she was pregnant.
-After a few months, a son was born to her, who Aurva named Sagara, literally, 'the poisoned one', due to the fact that Yadavi had been poisoned when she was with child.
+After a few months, a son was born to her, who Aurva named Sagara, literally, 'the poisoned one', because Yadavi had been poisoned when she was with child.